Working with datasets

 Enabling a dataset

-Once initialized, the dataset becomes enabled in the project and available at the path: /home/jupyter/mnt/datasets/<dataset_name>
+Once initialized, the dataset becomes enabled in the project and available at /home/jupyter/mnt/datasets/<dataset_name>

 .
-You can have up to three datasets activated in a project at the same time.
-During your work, you can activate datasets whenever needed and disable them when you no longer need the data.
+You can have up to three datasets enabled within a project at the same time.
+During your work, you can enable datasets whenever needed and disable them when the data is no longer in use.

 To enable a dataset: